clairton/unoapi-cloud/README.md

-IGNORE_GROUP_MESSAGES=false to send group messages received in socket to webhook, default true IGNORE_BROADCAST_STATUSES=false to send stories in socket to webhook, default true IGNORE_BROADCAST_MESSAGES=false to send broadcast messages in socket to webhook, default false IGNORE_OWN_MESSAGES=false to send own messages in socket to webhook, default true REJECT_CALLS=message to send when receive a call, default is empty and not reject REJECT_CALLS_WEBHOOK=message to send webook when receive a call, default is empty and not send
+IGNORE_GROUP_MESSAGES=false to send group messages received in socket to webhook, default true IGNORE_BROADCAST_STATUSES=false to send stories in socket to webhook, default true IGNORE_BROADCAST_MESSAGES=false to send broadcast messages in socket to webhook, default false IGNORE_HISTORY_MESSAGES=true to import messages when connect, default is false IGNORE_OWN_MESSAGES=false to send own messages in socket to webhook, default true REJECT_CALLS=message to send when receive a call, default is empty and not reject REJECT_CALLS_WEBHOOK=message to send webook when receive a call, default is empty and not send